 But what is compression?

-Compression simply refers to the amount of data that is contained in a file such as a JPEG or PNG.
-A JPEG is a highly compressed, or "lossy" file format.
-It does not contain the same amount of information as a RAW file, which is considered a "lossless" format.
+Compression simply refers to the amount of data contained in a file such as a JPEG or PNG.
+A JPEG is a highly compressed or "lossy" file format.
+It does not include the same amount of information as a RAW file, which is considered a "lossless" format.

-We'll talk more about what information is compressed in the following sections, but for now, simply consider the fact that a RAW image file contains more information than the standard JPEG.
+We'll talk more about what information is compressed below, but for now, simply know that a RAW image file contains MORE INFORMATION than the standard JPEG.

 And more information equals more freedom in your post-processing.

-So, instead of having film negatives made into prints in order to see our images, we are converting a file to a format that we can look at on our computers, share it online and/or print it.
+So, instead of having film negatives made into prints to see our images, we are converting a file to a format we can look at on our computers, share online, and/or print.

-You may be wondering why you can you see an image preview on your camera's LCD screen after you make the photo, if the RAW file is not viewable.
+You may wonder why you can see an image preview on your camera's LCD screen after you take a photo if the RAW file is not viewable.

-The answer is this: when shooting in RAW, the image that appears on your camera's LCD screen is a JPEG preview of the RAW image.
-So, instead of showing you the RAW file (again, you can't actually view the RAW file itself) your camera is taking "certain information" from the RAW file, and converting it to a JPEG preview that reflects what was recorded in the RAW image file.
+The answer is this: when shooting in RAW, the image on your camera's LCD screen is a JPEG preview of the RAW image.
+So, instead of showing you the RAW file (again, you can't actually view the RAW file itself), your camera is taking "certain information" from the RAW file and converting it to a JPEG preview that reflects what was recorded in the RAW image file.

 Here is a comparison of a RAW file and a JPEG, both untouched, straight out of the camera:

-As you can see, the RAW image has less contrast, clarity and saturation than the JPEG.
-This is because the RAW file is not compressed - it is exactly what the camera's sensor "saw," whereas the JPEG is a highly compressed version of the RAW image.
+As you can see, the RAW image has less contrast, clarity, and saturation than the JPEG.
+This is because the RAW file is not compressed - it is precisely what the camera's sensor "saw," whereas the JPEG is a highly compressed version of the RAW image.

-Your camera's software discards certain information in order to compress a file while simultaneously editing the image in camera to look the way the camera "thinks" it should look based on the software in your camera, therefore the compressed JPEG will look slightly different than the RAW file.
+Your camera's software discards certain information in order to compress a file while simultaneously editing the image in-camera to look the way the camera "thinks" it should look.
+Therefore the compressed JPEG will look slightly different than the RAW file.

-There is a common misconception that RAW requires much more editing than JPEG.
+There is a common misconception that a RAW file requires much more editing than JPEG.

-While RAW does require one or two more steps in your workflow than JPEG, the steps are minimal and not time-consuming.
-We will get to that in the next section, but the "extra" editing required for a RAW image can take only a matter of seconds to perform, and with presets both in Lightroom and Adobe Camera RAW, your RAW images may only need one click to adjust contrast, clarity and saturation.
+While RAW does require one or two more steps in your workflow than JPEG, those steps are minimal and not time-consuming.
+We will get to that in the next section, but the "extra" editing required for a RAW image takes only seconds to perform.
+And with presets in Lightroom and Adobe Camera RAW, your RAW images may only need one click to adjust contrast, clarity, and saturation.

-Since RAW files are not compressed, they are much larger files than JPEGs, therefore they will take up more space on the memory card in your camera, so you will need a larger memory card to shoot in RAW.
+Since RAW files are not compressed, they are MUCH LARGER than JPEGs and take up more space on your camera's memory card.
+So you will need a LARGER memory card to shoot in RAW.

 So far, we have mainly been comparing the basic differences between RAW and JPEG, so now let's now discuss some of the benefits of RAW over JPEG:

-First, and arguably the most important (like we have previously mentioned), RAW files give you much more control in editing than a JPEG ever will.
+First, and arguably the most important advantage (as previously mentioned), RAW files give you much more control in editing than a JPEG ever will.
 Since RAW gives you a wider dynamic range, the values ranging from whitest white (highlights) to solid black (shadows), you will have more freedom to adjust exposure without running into pixelation.

 For example, if you have an underexposed RAW image, you can increase the exposure much more than you can with a JPEG.
 A JPEG will give you pixelation and digital noise in the shadows much sooner than a RAW image.

-RAW image files have the ability to contain anywhere from 4096 - 16384 different colors, whereas a standard, compressed JPEG only contains 256.
+RAW image files can contain anywhere from 4096 - 16384 different colors, whereas a standard, compressed JPEG can only have 256.
 This also gives you more room to tweak the color of a RAW image in post-processing.

-Since a RAW file gives you more freedom with color and dynamic range, correcting the white balance of a RAW file is much easier, fine-tuned, and will give you more natural results than correcting white balance on a JPEG.
+Since a RAW file gives you more freedom with color and dynamic range, correcting the white balance of a RAW file is much easier, fine-tuned, and will give you more natural results than correcting the white balance of a JPEG file.

-First, you will need to set up your camera to shoot in RAW, and this is done through your camera's menu.
-Your camera defaults to shooting in JPEG, so you will need to change your settings when you want to shoot in RAW, or when you want to switch back to JPEG.
-The images below are examples of where to change the file type on a Canon 5d Mark ii and a Nikon D90.
+First, you need to set your camera to shoot in RAW, which is done through your camera's menu.
+Your camera defaults to shooting in JPEG, so you will need to change your settings when you want to shoot in RAW (or switch back to JPEG).
+The images below show where to change the file type on a Canon 5d Mark ii and a Nikon D90.

-On the Nikon, press the Menu button and navigate to Image Quality, then select NEF (RAW).
+On the Nikon, press the Menu button, navigate to Image Quality, and select NEF (RAW).
 As you will see below, you can choose to also shoot in RAW + JPEG.
-When you are new to shooting in RAW, you may feel more confident shooting in both until you are confident enough to shoot in RAW alone.
+When you are new to shooting in RAW, you may want to shoot in both formats until you are confident enough to shoot in RAW alone.

 If you still have questions about how to set your camera to shoot in RAW, or if you have a camera model that was not covered here, please refer to your camera's manual.

-Next, all you need to do is shoot the same way you normally would, taking every measure to get your shot as perfect in-camera as possible.
-The fact that you are shooting in RAW absolutely does not affect the way you shoot.
+Next, all you need to do is shoot as you normally would, taking every measure to get your in-camera shot as perfect as possible.
+The fact that you are shooting in RAW should not affect how you shoot in any way.

 Even though RAW gives you much more leeway in your editing, you will still need to strive to get your shot correct in camera.
-A common misconception about shooting in RAW is that you can simply use Auto White Balance and everything will come out great.
-While this is true - you can use Auto White Balance and easily adjust any incorrect tones in post - getting your white balance right in camera will save you a step in your editing workflow.
+A common misconception about shooting in RAW is that you can use Auto White Balance, and everything will come out great.
+While this is true - you can use Auto White Balance and easily adjust any incorrect tones in post - getting your white balance right in-camera will save you a step in your editing workflow.